Case Studies

 Likewise, the hospital was not exempt from the industry-wide problem of reluctant owners considering costly diagnostics and other treatment recommendations.
 The resulting “money” conversations made staff uncomfortable and negatively affected clients.
 And even though the hospital’s standard of care was top-notch—their AAHA accreditation was testimony to that—it could not guarantee client loyalty.

-Jen, Lake Emma’s Practice Manager, had attended several conferences and noticed that other practices were offering rewards programs to strengthen client loyalty.
+Jen, Lake Emma’s Practice Manager, had attended several conferences and noticed that other practices offered rewards programs to strengthen client loyalty.
 She knew that PetDesk could help them design their own loyalty program.

 Their program, Pet Perks, gives back to clients who bring their pets to Lake Emma for care.
 After they’ve enrolled, clients can redeem dollar rewards that are exchanged for points earned through services or products purchased.